w3c-ccg/vc-issuer-http-api/api-style-guide.md

 To the best of our ability we are attempting to follow [restfulapi.net](https://restfulapi.net/).

-In cases where excessive optionality is allowed, or where consensus must needed to be reached are recorded, we will document our decisions here.
+In cases where excessive optionality is allowed, or where consensus is needed, we will document our decisions here.
+The working decisions documented here so far should be understood in the context of an unstable API, i.e., the API may change in substantive ways in the future.

 ## API Versioning